hamed-deriv/flutter_team_coding_conventions/README.md

     futureOfVoid.then((_) => print('Operation complete.'));
 ```

-- DON’T use a leading underscore for identifiers that aren’t private.
+- Don't use a leading underscore for identifiers that aren’t private.
-- DON’T use prefix letters.
+- Don't use prefix letters.

 ```dart
 Good: